alephdata/status-page-action/README.md

 | Scheduled maintenance | `type:scheduled-maintenance` |

 When you close a status message of type _minor incident_, _major incident_, or _scheduled maintenance_, the message will stay active for 24 more hours in order to inform your users that the incident has been resolved or that the maintenance has been completed.

+## Dismissible Status Messages

+You can add the `dismissible` label to an issue to indicate that users should be able to dismiss the message when displayed in-app.